INTERVIEW AND PICS BY MARKO SYRJALA

-Doug: Thanks brother.
+Doug::Thanks, brother.
 It’s an honor to work with him as well.
-Obviously itï¿½s a great opportunity for someone like me myself and I’m like a sponge, you know, he’s bringing me up the way he wants to.
+Obviously it’s a great opportunity for someone like me myself and I’m like a sponge, you know, he’s bringing me up the way he wants to.
 I’ve established something for myself but we’re definitely bringing it to a different level now.

-David, how do you like Coverdale-Page album now afterwards??
+David, how do you like the Coverdale-Page album now afterward??

 David: Oh, I love it.
-Jimmy and I were planning to meet recently London but circumstances prevented it.
-I think there’s another four or five songs that didn’t come out and I think what we may try to do is I dunno, what’s the anniversary?
-Its ten years since "Starkers in Tokyo"and thirty years since I left Deep Purple.
+Jimmy and I were planning to meet recently in London but circumstances prevented it.
+I think there are another four or five songs that didn’t come out and I think what we may try to do is I dunno, what’s the anniversary?
+It’s ten years since “Starkers In Tokyo” and thirty years since I left Deep Purple.
 I’m in an age now where every fuckin’ year is an anniversary or something.
 But yeah, if that comes out that’s fine.
 Right now, the focus or the future focus is on Whitesnake.
-Of course, the past is always there and I just approved the final three masters from the early Whitesnake; "Come and Get It", "Saints & Sinners" and "Live….In The Heart Of The City" and next year is the twentieth anniversary of the "1987" record so were doing a special thing on that.
-But its really important to…that’s just going to be there if you want it.
-Now, we’re seeing 15, 16, 17 year olds at shows, it’s amazing and they’re singing all the words so I’m happy that these CDs are being remastered because the originals don’t sound so good with modern technology.
+Of course, the past is always there and I just approved the final three masters from the early Whitesnake; “Come and Get It”, “Saints & Sinners” and “Live….In The Heart Of The City” and next year is the twentieth anniversary of the “1987” record so were doing a special thing on that.
+But it’s really important to…that’s just going to be there if you want it.
+Now, we’re seeing 15, 16, 17-year-olds at shows, it’s amazing and they’re singing all the words so I’m happy that these CDs are being remastered because the originals don’t sound so good with modern technology.
 But yeah, it’s great now if you got a good stereo system which pretty much everyone has that this old stuff is being remastered.
-If you want it, itï¿½s going to be there which is a bonus.
+If you want it, it’s going to be there which is a bonus.

-How did you find Doug in a first place?
+How did you find Doug in the first place?

 David: A mutual friend of ours, Chris Ridmeyer used to work with Whitesnake years ago, he has also worked with Courtney Love and Exodus.
 He told me about Doug years ago and I said well it’s too late, I was retired.
 And when I decided to go back and celebrate the 25th anniversary of Whitesnake he was the first person I contacted and at that time he was with Ronnie Dio, but I didn’t care. [laughs]